sheikhfarhan/VPS-Setup-for-WP-Windows/README.md

-# Intro\
+# Intro
 ## Win 11 + VPS + Cloudpanel + Cloudflare + Wordpress Setup
 Version: 1.1\
 Date: 30 Jan 2025

 For the past years, I have been deploying many VPSs for varied use cases.
-I thought it was time to document the steps I use for my own reference.
-The idea is to spin up a VPS, layer some security, and allow me easy access to the server from my Home PC (Windows 11) and other devices.
+I thought it was time to document the steps I use for my reference.
+The idea is to spin up a VPS, layer adequate security, and allow me easy access to the server from my Home PC (Windows 11) and other devices.

 I want to set up a Wordpress website using a free control panel for this project.
-Been using Cloudpanel and Cloudflare with no issues for a couple of years already.
-I am familiar with them and decided to use them for this project.
+Been using Cloudpanel (taking advantage of the 1-click installation of Wordpress and Sites' Management features)  and Cloudflare with no issues for a couple of years already.
+I am familiar with them, they provide what I need for my use-case/requirements and decided to use them for this project.
 And if these steps can help others navigate their DIY adventures, that would be great too! :)

 These steps/guides are with the below stacks/environments: